 I didn’t want to use Tylenol or other over the counter pain relief, as the risks don’t seem worth it.
 (And there are risks.)

-Luckily there are lots of awesome baby teething hacks that will help soothe your baby’s pain quickly, many of which you probably have on hand.
+Luckily there are lots of awesome baby teething hacks and natural remedies that will help soothe your baby’s pain quickly, many of which you probably have on hand.

 If one doesn’t work for, try the next.